The Swan (1956 film): Background

 Kelly visited the Cannes Film Festival later that month.
-It was there she met Prince Ranier.
+It was there she met Prince Rainier.

 By August 1955, the lead roles had been given to Louis Jourdan – who had done a screen test in Paris – and Rex Harrison.
 However, Harrison was unable to come to terms with the studio.
 By the end of the month, Alec Guinness signed to play the role – it would be his first Hollywood movie.

 Director Charles Vidor said the filmmakers paid close attention to the Princess Margaret–Peter Townsend romance.
 "If they had wed we would have thought very seriously about changing our ending", he said.
 "However, by not marrying a commoner made our Swan a new, modern story.
 Now they can't say it's old-fashioned."

 Production

 The film was shot on location in North Carolina, at the 1895 Biltmore Estate of George W. Vanderbilt in Asheville and at Lake Junaluska.

-MGM held the release of The Swan to correspond with civil wedding ceremony of Grace Kelly and Prince Rainier of Monaco, on April 18, 1956.
+MGM held the release of The Swan to correspond with the civil wedding ceremony of Grace Kelly and Prince Rainier of Monaco, on April 18, 1956.